chpc-uofu/arbiter2/CONFIG.md

 **whitelist_file** _(optional/defaulted: "")_: `string`

 - The filepath to the whitelist (either relative to `arbiter.py` or an abspath).
-Each item in the whitelist should be on a newline.
-See above for how the whitelist works.
+Every non-empty line in the file will be included verbatim as an item in the whitelist.

 **proc_owner_whitelist** _(optional/defaulted: [0])_: `list of int`